nrmanohar/photonic_circuit_solver/docs/_build/html/_sources/getting_started_stabilizer.rst.txt

     edgelist = [[0,1],[1,2],[2,3],[3,4],[4,5],[5,0]]

-Each sublist represents a connection, between the two qubits numbered (indexed from 0 to :math:`n`)
+Each sublist represents a connection, between the two qubits numbered (indexed from 0 to :math:`n`-1)

 Now if type